Glossary TermApril 20, 2024

 • Interest is fading

-Trading implication: Don't chase trends with declining volume
+Trading implication: Do not chase trends with falling volume

 Pattern 3: Volume Expansion